 Starland is an artsy neighborhood that was founded by a couple of students from Savannah College of Art and Design towards the end of the 20th century.
 Creativity is the cornerstone of this entire community.
-Where once stood rundown buildings, there are now studios, galleries, and funky and fun shops.
+Where once stood rundown buildings, there are now studios, galleries, delicious restaurants, and funky and fun shops.
 You can shop for original art, vintage clothing, and vinyl records here and savor delicacies from numerous quirky and quaint cafes in the area.

 While the dimensions of this area are a bit unclear, it’s generally accepted that Starland starts from Forsyth Park’s southern end to Victory Drive on the other end.
 Bull Street is considered to be the center of Starland.
 While the place did well until 1950, it experienced a decline after that period.
 Greg Jacobs and John Deaderick were two SCAD graduates in the 90s who want to establish a lively, artsy neighborhood that would replace this dying, nameless, crumbling expanse.
 They were eventually successful in creating a sense of togetherness and community among the locals.
 Their dreams combined with the famous Savannah charm to attract more visitors, thus reviving its economy again.